-The proposed subdivision also provides for the creation of three allotments that will accommodate the future Eastern Park (i.e. proposed Lot 3000) and Central Park (i.e. proposed Lot 2269), as well as create a specific lot encompassing the E2 Environmental Conservation zoned land (i.e. proposed Lot 1000).
+The proposed subdivision also provides for the creation of three allotments that will accommodate the future Eastern Basin Park (i.e. proposed Lot 3000) and Central Reserve (i.e. proposed Lot 2269), as well as create a specific lot encompassing the E2 Environmental Conservation zoned land (i.e. proposed Lot 1000).

 These lots are proposed to be dedicated to Council at the finalisation of the proposal or at a time mutually agreeable between both parties.
 The proposed future embellishment of each park within the site will be subject to a separate DA(s).
+The proposed landscape embellishment of these proposed lots has been separately sought under DA 20/0081.

-Further, individual lot landscaping is not proposed as part of this DA and will be addressed at the time of detailed design for proposed residential lots.
-Notwithstanding, a comprehensive arrangement of street tree plantings are proposed throughout the subdivision to complement the proposal and surrounding vegetation communities (see Figure 28).
-Specific tree species have also been selected to ensure solar access is provided to certain lots during winter months to improve overall site amenity.
+A comprehensive arrangement of street tree plantings are proposed throughout the subdivision to complement the proposal and surrounding vegetation communities (see Figure 31) and future open space areas.
+Specific tree species have also been selected to ensure solar access is provided to certain lots during winter months to improve overall site amenity (Appendix H).

-An analysis also undertaken by Place Design Group demonstrates that sufficient space is provided within the verge within a typical lot arrangement (i.e. 10m lots mixed with 12.5m lots) to accommodate the proposed 100L street tree pot sizes and their prospective size at maturity.
+An analysis also undertaken by demonstrates that sufficient space is provided within the verge within a typical lot arrangement (i.e. 10m lots mixed with 12.5m lots) to accommodate the proposed 100L street tree pot sizes and their prospective size at maturity.